diegoparrilla/sidecart-site/_posts/2024-04-04-hard-disk-emulation-sidecart.md

 ### Game On with PPera Hard Disk Games

 Diving into the world of PPera hard disk games supporting HAGA and HAGE drivers with the GEMDRIVE has been a blast.
 These games, which you can snag from the [Atari ST Adapted Games](https://atari.8bitchip.info/fromhd3.php) site, are a perfect match for the GEMDRIVE, playing nice across a spectrum of TOS versions from the vintage 1.00 to the more sprightly 2.06, as long as you've got at least 1MB RAM to play with.
-Most of these games run without for HAGA and HAGE, though there are a couple that seem to be playing hard to get, hinting at some deeper mysteries of compatibility yet to be unraveled.
+Most of these games run without issues for HAGA and HAGE, though there are a couple that seem to be playing hard to get, hinting at some deeper mysteries of compatibility yet to be unraveled.

 ### A Friendly Nod to Older TOS Versions